IliaFatemi/Movie-Analysis/README.md

 ## Factors Affecting Movies Profits

 The file `factors_affecting_movies_profitability.py` can be ran to see the factors that affect a movies profitability.
 You can run it with the first argument of `show` or `save` which will show or save the graphs.
 Additionally you can add a second argument of `print` if you want to see additional information about the raw data.
+You can run the file with the command:
 ```
 python factors_affecting_movies_profitability.py save
 ```